Robert Stempel College of Public Health & Social Work is accredited by the Council on Education for Public Health (CEPH).

-For questions about CEPH accreditation and to obtain copies of our final CEPH report and self-study report, please contact Dr. Mark Macgowan, Associate Dean of Academic Affairs, at firstname.lastname@example.org or 305-348-0427.
+For questions about CEPH accreditation and to obtain copies of our CEPH self-study, please contact Dr. Mark Macgowan, Associate Dean of Academic Affairs, at firstname.lastname@example.org

 What is CEPH?